jfarrell8/WQU_5457/README.md

 - John Farrell
 - Eliab Admasu

-### Instructions to Execute
+### Script Execution

 Perform the following actions to execute the portfolio optimization of neural networks and reinforcement learning for dividend aristocrat companies.
+A few notes first:
-Note, the config.ini file that is provided allows for adjustment of training and test windows as well as the hyperparameters used in building neural networks and deep learning agents.
+1. The config.ini file that is provided allows for adjustment of training and test windows as well as the hyperparameters used in building neural networks and deep learning agents.
+2. We have pre-compiled the datasets for the end user.
+They can be found in the data folder: final_dataset.csv is used for the NN hyperparameter optimization, while rl_dataset.csv is used for the reinforcement learning HPO.
+3. We have scripts that detail the process as to how we obtained and transformed the data as needed.
+Further, there are notebooks that in the sup_notebooks folder that also detail from exploratory data analysis we went through to determine what data was available and how we could incorporate it.

+_Project execution instructions_
 1. pip install -r /path/to/local/repo/requirements.txt
 2. python models_NN.py
 3. python models_RL.py